Aliases for CYB5R2 Gene

 The protein encoded by this gene belongs to the flavoprotein pyridine nucleotide cytochrome reductase family of proteins.
 Cytochrome b-type NAD(P)H oxidoreductases are implicated in many processes including cholesterol biosynthesis, fatty acid desaturation and elongation, and respiratory burst in neutrophils and macrophages.
 Cytochrome b5 reductases have soluble and membrane-bound forms that are the product of alternative splicing.
 In animal cells, the membrane-bound form binds to the endoplasmic reticulum, where it is a member of a fatty acid desaturation complex.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2014]

 GeneCards Summary for CYB5R2 Gene

 CYB5R2 (Cytochrome B5 Reductase 2) is a Protein Coding gene.
 Diseases associated with CYB5R2 include Hemoglobinopathy.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism and PAK Pathway.
+Among its related pathways are O2/CO2 exchange in erythrocytes and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and cytochrome-b5 reductase activity, acting on NAD(P)H. An important paralog of this gene is CYB5R3.

 UniProtKB/Swiss-Prot Summary for CYB5R2 Gene